derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-26/04/2022 16:22:20 : 3 Database Admins walked into a NoSQL bar.
+27/04/2022 16:22:35 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why do Java programmers have to wear glasses?
-Because they don't see sharp.
+Hardware: The part of a computer that you can kick.
 <!-- replace-with-joke ends -->